 Handling Skewed Data

-Until here the only action taken towards the data was the removal of outliers.
+Until here the only action taken towards the data was the removal error data / extreme values.
 From this point on skewed values were encountered and further actions were required to normalise it.

 Explain 3 sigma rule strategy